 Unless your indoor cat or dog shares these behavioral needs on an indoor level every day, they’ll simply lounge around and wait for the arrival of their next meal.
 Even if you play with your favorite four-legged friend on a daily level, they’re still not benefiting from many the rewards that can be found outdoors that include:

 While there are some downsides to being outdoors, mostly they come from dangers found with possible injuries that could occur from car accidents, becoming lost or stolen or being attacked by other animals.
-But fences, a watchful eye and other offensive maneuvering can go a long way to get some much needed outdoor exercise for our animals.
+But fences, a watchful eye, and other offensive maneuverings can go a long way to get some much needed outdoor exercise for our animals.

 As always, you should check with your veterinarian before making drastic changes to your dog or cat’s dietary and exercise regime.
 But your animal’s doctor will likely agree that spending more time outdoors, giving them an increase in their outdoor activity levels and a better diet, will all ensure they spend more years with us.